Crashedmind/openstem.com-gatsby-material-UI/content/CarLights.md

 - Lights indicate movement: left, right, stopping.

 In Part 1 [Simulating using Scratch](/car-lights-scratch) we modelled car lights in Scratch and coded them to respond to different key presses.
-This lesson builds on this, by implementing a real circuit with electronics.
+This activity builds on this, by implementing a real circuit with electronics.